You are here

 HOPE Community Centers

-Oklahoma Employment Security Commission Mainframe Upgrade
+Oklahoma Employment Security Commission Mainframe Upgrade and Unemployment Trust Support

 In 2019, the Oklahoma Employment Security Commission (OESC) was providing roughly $20.2 million a month on average in unemployment benefits to qualifying Oklahomans.
 When the COVID-19 pandemic hit, this amount escalated quickly.
 From March 1 to July 31, OESC received 700,000 unemployment claims and distributed more than $2.4 billion in resources.
 The crisis exposed the agency’s legacy systems and the inability to process claims due to a mainframe that had not been upgraded since the 1970s.